 Having lived in a Gurdwara in Gwalior, I’ve come to appreciate the generosity as demonstrated by the Sikh community.
 Aside from the peace and humility offered by the pilgrimage site, the grand architectural design of the Golden Temple is itself worth a weekend trip.

 A popular hill station, Nainital is situated in the historical state of Uttarakhand.
-Known as Devbhum or, “Land of the Gods,” Uttarakhand is a state known for its emerald green mountains and azure blue lakes.
+Known as Devbhum or, “Land of the Gods,” Uttarakhand is a state known for its emerald-green mountains and azure blue lakes.
 It is composed of numerous hill stations-high elevation towns, within its mountain ranges.

 Known as one of the best treasures of the Himalayan Belt, Nainital is one of the most popular tourist weekend trips from Delhi.
 Famous for its Naini Lake and various lookout points, Nainital is definitely worth a trip away from the city.

-As Chopta is comparably more difficult to access, it’s more of a local’s hidden gem.
+Since Chopta is comparably more difficult to access, it’s more of a local’s hidden gem.
 While the distance between Chopta and Delhi is roughly 10 hours by car, the unpredictable mountain roads and subsequent hike may result in a much longer journey.
 With a motorcycle, we arrived at a village leading to Chandrashila Peak in two days.
 After dropping the bike off at a nearby shop, we took on the exhausting, yet breathtaking hike towards the peak.

 4,000 meters above sea-level, the trek offered a panoramic view of the Himalaya ranges.
 It lasted about 3-4 hours, passing camping grounds, donkeys, paved roads, and rocky hills.